Platinum

 Platinum is a precious metal with a silver-like appearance, widely used to manufacture catalytic converters and in jewellery making.

 Platinum mining is both labour- and capital-intensive.
 It can take over seven tonnes of ore to produce 30 grams of pure platinum.
-As it is rarely found in sufficiently high concentrations for extraction to be commercially viable, considerable amounts are produced as by- or co-products of other metals, such as nickel and copper.ii It is primarily used as a catalyst in chemical reactions, particularly in manufacturing catalytic converters for the automotive industry, accounting for 50% of annual platinum demand globally.
+As it is rarely found in sufficiently high concentrations for extraction to be commercially viable, considerable amounts are produced as by- or co-products of other metals, such as nickel and copper.
+It is primarily used as a catalyst in chemical reactions, particularly in manufacturing catalytic converters for the automotive industry.
+While this application has historically accounted for about 50% of annual platinum demand globally, uptake of electric vehicle use – alongside geopolitical impacts – have caused considerable volatility in PGM markets in recent years.

 Key ESG issues associated with the platinum supply chain include corruption, labour rights violations, occupational health and safety concerns, and pollution.